Variable coherence model for free-electron laser pulses: Methods

 where $N$ is an overall scaling factor, $W_T$ (resp. $W_F$) is a window function that defines the average pulse envelope in time (resp. frequency), and $t_0$ (resp. $\omega_0$) is the central time (resp. frequency) of the pulse. $\mathcal{F}^{-1}$ denotes the inverse Fourier transform.
 We decompose the phase $\phi(\omega)$ into two components as

-where $\phi_c(\omega)=-\omega t_0$ is the Fourier-limited coherent piece and $\phi_v$ is randomly generated and responsible for the characteristic noise of SASE pulses.
+where $\phi_c(\omega)=-\omega t_0$ is coherent part of the phase, ensuring that the pulse converges towards the Fourier limit at infinite coherence width ($\Omega\to\infty$). $\phi_v$ contains the stochastic part of the pulse and is responsible for the characteristic noise of SASE pulses.
 As pulse shaping capabilities like chirping become available in SASE FELs~\cite{pulse_shaping,Li2024,Robles2025}, one may incorporate such features in the coherent part of the phase $\phi_c$.

+When the phases $\phi_v$ in equation~\eqref{phases} are sampled from a uniform random distribution over $[0,2\pi]$ we recover the partial coherence model~\cite{Pfeifer:10}, which creates a minimally coherent pulse.
+Throughout this paper, we refer to this as the zero coherence width limit ($\Omega=0$) of the VCM.
+Figure~\ref{fig:ExamplePulses}~(a,f) show examples of zero coherence width pulses for the ``FLASH'' set of parameters in table~\ref{tab:FEL_table}.
+We note that $\Omega=0$ still imposes some degree of coherence in the phases of neighboring frequencies, due to the convolution of the independent randomly selected $\phi(\omega)$ with the Fourier transform of the time window: $E(\omega)\propto\mathcal{F}[W_T]*(W_F e^{i\phi})$.
+Alternatively, a non-zero coherence width expands this local phase coherence across selectively larger portions of the spectrum.
+To do so, the VCM restricts the phase variation across frequencies by sampling $\phi_v$ from a L\'{e}vy process.
+Specifically, for a given frequency sampling $\omega_1,\omega_1,\ldots\omega_n$ we pick consecutive phases as

+where $\Phi$ is a random variable with zero mean value and unity standard deviation.
+The scaling factor $\sqrt{\omega_{k+1}-\omega_k}$ ensures that the stochastic spread of the phases between different VCM pulses is independent of the frequency sampling.
+For a random walk $\Phi\sim\sqrt{12}\ \mathcal{U}(-0.5,0.5)$, with $\mathcal{U}$ the uniform random distribution, and for Brownian motion $\Phi\sim\mathcal{N}(0,1)$, with $\mathcal{N}$ the normal distribution.
+Finally, to ensure the randomization of the overall pulses' carrier-envelope phase, we also add a global random phase sampled from $\mathcal{U}(0,2\pi)$ to all the $\phi_v$.